 Tools Needed to Make Waffle French Toast

 After about a minute, you’ll flip it over with a spatula and admire the gorgeous color and waffle texture to the french toast.
 Gorgeous, isn’t it?

 Once browned, crisp, and cooked through on both sides, transfer them to a plate, and stare lovingly at it for a few seconds while it cools.
 Because this, friends, is magical.

 And to add to the magic, sprinkle some powdered sugar right on top.
 Go ahead, make your children’s day.

 Drizzle onto it some honey or syrup (both are outrageously good with this) and serve, and expect to hear grumbles of goodness from your family, praising you for your awesomeness and wanting more.

-Please note: This recipe is for only two waffles, so you can easily double to create however many servings you need.
-I don’t normally do my recipes this way, but the two-waffle/one-egg combo per person just seemed too easy to ignore.
+Absolutely!
+One serving of this recipe is for two waffles, so you can easily double or triple to create however many servings you need.
+I don’t normally do my recipes this way, but the two-waffle/one-egg combo per person just seemed too easy to ignore!

 - Toast your waffles lightly in the toaster – just enough to make them crisp but not brown.